Go Green by Growing Green: How to Extract Energy from Grass

 To grow three different types of grasses and then determine which grass produces the most biomass and therefore, will produce the most energy.

-In this energy science fair project, you will learn more about biomass energy.
+In this green chemistry science fair project, you will learn more about biomass energy.
 You will grow three kinds of grasses and see which kind produces the most biomass.
 More biomass means more energy.
 Do some grasses grow faster than others?
 Do some grasses grow taller than others?
-This energy science fair project will help you figure out the answers to these questions.
-Everybody talks about going green and green energy; do this science fair project and you will be "growing" green!
+Which would make the best renewable feedstock for a biofuel?
+This green chemistry science fair project will help you figure out the answers to these questions.
+Everybody talks about going green and green energy; do this science fair project, and you will be growing green!

 Terms and Concepts

 - Greenhouse gas

 - What are some examples of renewable energy?

 - What is fossil fuel and what happens when you burn fossil fuel?